-Within 21 days after you move out, your landlord must either a) refund your entire security deposit, or b) provide an itemized list of deductions, and refund any remaining balance (Civ 1950.5(g)).
-The landlord can only deduct money from your deposit to cover unpaid rent, damage beyond normal wear and tear, and reasonable cleaning costs (Civ 1950.5(b)).
-If more than $125 is deducted from your security deposit, the landlord must provide you with receipts for the labor and materials used (Civ 1950.5(g)(4)(A)).
+Within 21 days after you move out, your landlord must mail either a) your entire security deposit, or b) an itemized list of deduction, plus repayment for any remaining balance (California Civil Code 1950.5(g)).
+The landlord can only deduct money from your deposit to cover unpaid rent, damage beyond normal wear and tear, and reasonable cleaning costs (California Civil Code 1950.5(b)).
+If more than $125 is deducted from your security deposit, the landlord must provide you with receipts for the labor and materials used (California Civil Code 1950.5(g)(4)(A)).

 All tenants, even those who are evicted, are entitled to the refund of any unused portion of their security deposit.
 Remember, if you lived with roommates who were also on the lease, the landlord does not need to return the deposit until all tenants have left the property.

-If the landlord does not return or account for your deposit within 21 days, you may be entitled to up to the amount of the deposit, plus twice the amount of the security deposit, if you can show bad faith (Civ 1950.5(l).)
+If the landlord does not return or account for your deposit within 21 days, you may be entitled to up to the amount of the deposit, plus twice the amount of the security deposit, if you can show bad faith (California Civil Code 1950.5(l).)

 If you have trouble with your landlord over these or other issues, there are several places to turn for help in Sacramento County.
 See the Community Resources listed on the Landlord-Tenant page on our website for more information.